ivaquero/matlab-geodesyx/README.md

 - Function names adopt name pattern in the `Mapping` toolbox, while
   - add prefix `c` to the coordiate transformation function
-  - add prefix `r` to the rotation function
+  - add prefix `q` to the quaternion function
   - add prefix `u` to the unit conversion function
   - add prefix `get_` to the calculation function
 - Input includes parameter type verification